What is spray foam insulation?

 How does spray foam insulation R-value compare?

-R-value, the thermal resistance measure of insulation, varies between all insulation products whether they are fiberglass, cellulose, open-cell spray foam insulation or closed-cell sprayed-in foam insulation.
-Generally speaking the rule of thumb is the higher the R-value, the greater the insulating power.
+R-value, the thermal resistance measure of insulation, varies between all insulation products whether they are fibreglass, cellulose, open-cell spray foam insulation or closed-cell sprayed-in foam insulation.
+Generally speaking, the rule of thumb is the higher the R-value, the greater the insulating power.
 Focusing on spray foam insulation materials, there is a difference between the two main types.
-According to industry publication, Fine Home Building(link is external), the R-value for open-cell spray foam is between R-3.5 – R-3.6 per inch.
-However, there are open-cell spray foam insulation products actually offer R-3.7 per inch such as Icynene Classic and Icynene Classic Max.
-The open cell structure of low density foam insulation means the R-value is lower than its closed-cell counterpart.
+According to an industry publication, Fine Home Building(link is external), the R-value for open-cell spray foam is between R-3.5 – R-3.6 per inch.
+However, there are open-cell spray foam insulation products actually offer R-3.7 per inches such as Icynene Classic and Icynene Classic Max.
+The open cell structure of low-density foam insulation means the R-value is lower than its closed-cell counterpart.
 Nevertheless, open-cell spray foam does offer superior and consistent thermal insulation and air sealing properties.

 Spray Foam Insulation & Global Warming Potential (GWP)